Operation Tidal Wave: Aftermath

 Columbia Aquila refinery after the bombing, with bomb craters, largely intact.

 Only 88 B-24s returned to Libya, of which 55 had battle damage.
 Losses included 44 to air defenses and additional B-24s that ditched in the Mediterranean or were interned after landing in neutral Turkey.
 Some were diverted to the RAF airfield on Cyprus.
 One B-24 with 365 bullet holes in it landed in Libya 14 hours after departing; its survival was due to the light armament of the Bulgarian Avia B-534 (only four 7.92 mm machine guns).

 For the Americans, 310 air crewmen were killed or missing, (Note: 216 of the deceased airmen were recovered by the Romanian Government of whom only 27 could be identified; the remainder were buried as Unknowns in the Hero Section of the Civilian and Military Cemetery of Bolovani, Ploiești, Prahova, Romania.
 As of 2023, 52 unknown airmen have been identified.)
-108 were captured by the Axis, 78 were interned in Turkey, and four were taken in by Tito's partisans in Yugoslavia.
+108 were captured by the Axis, 78 were interned in Turkey, and four were taken in by partisans in Yugoslavia.
 Three of the five Medals of Honor (the most for any single air action in history) were awarded posthumously.
+For their leadership and heroism, Kane and Johnson were awarded the Medal of Honor.
 Additionally, 56 Distinguished Service Crosses and 41 Silver Stars for valor were awarded.

-The Allies estimated a loss of 40% of the refining capacity at the Ploiești refineries, although some refineries were largely untouched.
+The Allies estimated a loss of 40% of the refining capacity at the Ploiești refineries although some refineries were largely untouched.
 Most of the damage was repaired within weeks, after which the net output of fuel was greater than before the raid.
-On 3 August, a de Havilland Mosquito of the SAAF 60 Squadron flew a reconnaissance mission to Ploiești to record the results of Tidal Wave.
-Another flight took place on 19 August.
+On 3 August, a de Havilland Mosquito of the South African Air Force 60 Squadron flew a high level - 27,000 ft - photo-reconnaissance mission to Ploiești to record the results of Tidal Wave.
+The long distance meant only some of the area could be photographed and a second flight on 19 August photographed the remaining area.

 Circa September, the Enemy Oil Committee appraisal of Ploiești bomb damage indicated "...no curtailment of overall product output..." because many of the refineries had been operating below maximum capacity.
 Out of all the bombed refineries, only the Creditul Minier refinery and the Columbia Aquila restarted production in late 1944, (Note: October and August 1944, respectively) while Steaua Română partially restarted production from January 1944.